kren333/worst_case_resource_allocation_final/README.md

 ### Running All Experiments

 To run all experiments, run the following command.
 (To run experiments _individually_, skip to the "Running Individual Experiments" section below).
-The output results will be placed inside folders `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` under the root directory:
+The results will be placed inside folders `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` under the root directory:

 <!-- ### Experiment Running